trevorwslee/MicroPython-DumbDisplay/README.md

 ## Enjoy!
 Peace be with you!
 May God bless you!
 Jesus loves you!
+Amazing Grace!